69th Scripps National Spelling Bee

 The 69th Scripps National Spelling Bee was held at Grand Hyatt Washington in Washington, D.C., on May 29–30, 1996, sponsored by the E.W.
 Scripps Company.

-Twelve-year-old Wendy Guey, from West Palm Beach, Florida won the competition by correctly spelling the word "vivisepulture".
-This was Guey's fourth bee, her previous best was fourth-place in the 1993 bee.
-Second place went to 13-year old Nikki Dowdy of Houston, Texas, who missed "cervicorn".
+Twelve-year-old Wendy Guey, from West Palm Beach, Florida, won the competition by correctly spelling the word "vivisepulture."
+This was Guey's fourth Bee; her previous best was fourth place in the 1993 Bee.
+Second place went to 13-year-old Nikki Dowdy of Houston, Texas, who missed "cervicorn."

-There were 247 participants this year, 51% female, with about one-fourth coming from a private or parochial school, and 12 home-schoolers.
+There were 247 participants, 51% of them female, with about one-fourth coming from a private or parochial school, and 12 from a home-schooling environment.

-The Bee featured two spellers marking firsts for the competition: Amanda Burke of Gate City, Virginia became the Bee's first ever five-year repeater, and Jimmy McCarthy of Land O'Lakes, Florida was its first deaf competitor.
+The Bee featured two spellers marking firsts for the competition: Amanda Burke of Gate City, Virginia, became the Bee's first ever five-year repeater, and Jimmy McCarthy of Land O'Lakes, Florida, was its first deaf competitor.